Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ![A record company intern is tasked with escorting an unpredictable rock star to a concert in Get Him to the Greek](/images/get-him-to-the-greek-comedy-jonah-hill-russell-brand-QyNj.png)

-Source: Russell Brand and Jonah Hill in Get Him to the Greek (2010).
-Credits: IMDb
+*source-Russell Brand and Jonah Hill in Get Him to the Greek (2010).
+Credits: IMDb*

 **Director**: [Nicholas Stoller](https://www.imdb.com/name/nm0831557/)